 - Macbeth (Act 4, Scene 1): “Liver of blaspheming Jew,Gall of goat, and slips of yew.
 Silver’d in the moon’s eclipse, Nose of Turk and Tartar’s lips”

 Seattle Shakespeare Company is the Puget Sound region’s year-round, professional, classical theatre.
-The company’s success stems from a deep belief in the power and vibrancy of classical playwrights along with a commitment to artistic excellence on stage.
-Their provocative performances challenge and delight audiences in Washington State, while fostering an appreciation for great stage works.
-Their programs include indoor performances, free outdoor summer productions, and regional tours, plus educator and youth programs.
+The company began production at Seattle Center in 1991.
+Their success stems from a deep belief in the power and vibrancy of classical playwrights along with a commitment to artistic excellence on stage.
+Provocative performances challenge and delight audiences in Washington State, while fostering an appreciation for great stage works.
+Programs include indoor performances, free outdoor summer productions, regional tours, and educator and youth programs.

 GreenStage Shakespeare in the Parks series